-A provisional decision to admit may be granted when the applicant meets the criteria for unconditional admission, but an item of applicant information has not been received by the Graduate Admissions (e.g., official test scores have not arrived).
+A provisional decision to admit may be granted when the applicant meets the criteria for unconditional admission, admis information has not been received by the the Graduate Admissions (e.g., official test scores have not arrived).
 A deferred decision may be made when an applicant's file is not sufficiently complete to make an admit or deny decision.